 In contrast to the majority of blood components, which can be frozen, blood platelets are required to be stored at ambient temperature to remain viable.
 This environment is ideal for the growth of bacteria.
-Despite the introduction in many countries of routine culture testing and improved sterile technique in collection and processing, there remains a significantincidence of platelet contamination.
+Despite the introduction in many countries of routine culture testing and improved sterile technique in collection and processing, there remains a significant incidence of platelet contamination.
 Culture methods can fail to detect bacteria due to sample error from samples taken early for storage, when bacterial contamination may initially be low.
 They may also fail to detect bacteria which are in lag phase or are slow growing.
 Current culture methods have an unacceptable level of both false negatives and false positives.

 There exists globally, therefore, a serious risk of transfusion patients receiving bacterially contaminated platelets, a risk that is far greater than receiving platelets contaminated by viruses such as HIV or HCV.
-This risk is reflected in different approaches to testing and platelet storage, with different countries discarding platelets ranging from 4 days (Germany), 5 days (USA) and 7 days (UK).
-In all markets the risk of bacterial contamination leads to enormous challenges to inventory control with economic consequences for both shortages and wastage.
+This risk is reflected in different approaches to testing and platelet storage, with different countries discarding platelets on the expiry of a period ranging from 4 days (Germany), 5 days (USA) and 7 days (UK).
+In all markets the risk of bacterial contamination leads to enormous challenges to inventory control with economic consequences in the forms of both shortages and wastage.